davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/soap/installation/maven-installation.md

 ~~~~

 #####Step 3 - Complete the installation:
-Install the pom.xml file.
+Install the API classes.
 In Eclipse, for example, right click on your pom.xml file and click ```'Run As' -> 'Maven install'```
 The UMLS SOAP API classes will download into your .m2/repository directory into a package named ```gov.nih.nlm.uts.webservice```.